brianSites/Brian-Sites-YouTube/manuals/youtube.md

 ### Getting A Video ID

 To get a Video ID, you must first get the link of the video.
 After retrieving the link, you press the Controls menu and locate the word, Link Goes Here.
 Paste in your link there and press Submit Link.
-This will produce a Video ID for to use.
+This will produce a Video ID for you to use.

 ### Playing A Video

-If you follow the last topic on how to get an ID, then the website should have automatically play the resulting Video ID.
+If you follow the last topic on how to get an Video ID, then the website should have automatically play the resulting Video ID.
 But let's say your friend gave you an ID.
 Just type the ID into the box, that says ID Goes Here.
 Then, press Submit ID and the display should change into your friend's video.

 ### Getting A Playlist ID

 To get a Playlist ID, you must first get the link of the playlist.
 After retrieving the link, you press the Controls menu and locate the word, Link Goes Here.
 Paste in your link there and press Submit Link.
-This will produce a Playlist ID for to use.
+This will produce a Playlist ID for you to use.

 ### Playing A Playlist

-If you follow the last topic on how to get an ID, then the website should have automatically play the resulting Playlist ID.
+If you follow the last topic on how to get an Playlist ID, then the website should have automatically play the resulting Playlist ID.
 But let's say your friend gave you an ID.
 Just type the ID into the box, that says ID Goes Here.
 Then, press Submit ID and the display should change into your friend's playlist.

 It will change to the Playlist menu and fill in the last 50 video in the playlist.
 Press any of these and it will play its respective video.